qiufengyu/CodeRecommendation/README.md

 ## Recommender System and Algorithm Design

+### Publication

+The related paper is going to appear in [CSAI-2017](http://www.csai.org/)

+Some description please refer to [my blog](https://qiufengyu.github.io/2016/11/12/code-recommendation/).

 ### A final project of bachelor in NJU

-code data from [codereview](http://codereview.stackexchange.com/), active codes with >50 views
+Code data from [codereview](http://codereview.stackexchange.com/), active codes with >50 views

 If you can read [an overview of recommender algorithms](https://buildingrecommenders.wordpress.com/2015/11/16/overview-of-recommender-algorithms-part-1/), I will be glad.